Senate Boosts NIMET Powers with Metrological Bill

 The passage of the bill was sequel to the consideration of a report by the Committee on Aviation during plenary.

-The Chairman of the Committee, Senator Smart Adeyemi (Kogi West), in his presentation, said the bill seeks to repeal the Nigerian Meteorological Agency Act, 2003 and enact the Nigerian Meteorological Agency.
+The Chairman of the committee, Senator Smart Adeyemi (Kogi West), in his presentation, said the bill sought to repeal the Nigerian Meteorological Agency Act, 2003, and enact the Nigerian Meteorological Agency.

 “It seeks to be more elaborate than the existing Act to enable the agency enhance its mandates and meet its operational requirements.